Marcus-Foo-1/Marcus-Foo-1/README.md

 **#Skills**

 Programming Languages: Java, SQL, HTML, CSS, JavaScript, Python, C++

 Databases: OracleDB, MySQL, MariaDB

 Version Control: SVN, Git

 **#Professional Contributions**

-Contributed to Change Requests (CRs) for Golomt Bank.
+- Contributed to Change Requests (CRs) for Golomt Bank.

+- Contributed to Enhancements for KBank.

+- Contributed to Development for BDI (Danamon Bank).

-Successfully signed off on the POS Acquiring Project with Innwa Bank.
+- Successfully signed off on the POS Acquiring Project with Innwa Bank.

+- Bug fixes for numerous banking clients.

-Currently involved in the CMS System Project for BSN.
+- Currently involved in the CMS System Project for BSN.

 I'm always eager to learn and adapt to new technologies, continuously seeking to improve and contribute to innovative projects